CloudNativeWales/Hugo/content/post/CNW_MVP_001_ivan.md

 If you'd like to take part in a future podcast, please complete [this form](https://forms.gle/FQPiz53ptBs8vovB8).

+Thanks to [memenetes](https://twitter.com/memenetes) for providing us with the cake art!

 ![Kubernetes cat with Cake](/images/2020/03/001_ivan_cake.jpg)

 ## Podcast link